 The competition at Spanish universities can be very high, especially as more and more students want to study in the country.
 EU nationals are entitled to compete for student places at Spanish universities equal to Spanish natives.
 Some Spanish universities will require you to complete an admissions tests, this a way they can pick what students they take on.

-Any foreign qualifications that are outside of the European Union or China have to be approved by the Spanish Department of Education and Culture.
+Any foreign qualifications that are outside of the European Union or China have to be approved by the Spanish Department of Education and Culture, if for example you were looking at studying Medicine in Spain.
 This process is known as homologation but is only necessary if you have finished your secondary studies outside the EU and wanted to study a bachelors degree, or if you wish to pursue a professional career in Spain and you carried out your university studies outside of the European Union.

 While there may be a few degree courses taught in English, it can be useful to have some language skills.
 Some universities provide summer language degree courses which could help tremendously, find out more about studying in Spain.

 How much will it cost to study in Spain?